 To treat the door frame air gap we can use a high density foam tape.
 This is easily applied around the perimeter with the tape’s adhesive backing.

 High Density Foam

 This tape is relatively cheap and will seal air gaps in the door way.
-This means no more drafts and a reduction in air borne noise.
+There are two big benefits to this:

-To treat the air gap under the door we can use something called a door bottom.
-These can be fitted onto the bottom of your door with a few small screws or they can even just clip on.
+To treat the air gap under the door we can use something called a door bottom sweep or under door seal.
+These can be fitted onto the bottom of your door with a few small screws or in some cases they can even just clip on.
 They provide a rubber seal at the bottom of the door that stops any air borne sound or cold drafts coming through.
 Acoustic companies sell them at inflated prices, but all you need is a regular draft stopper.

-This door bottom is well reviewed and affordable.
-It is easily attached with a few small screws.
-Be sure to get the right size for your door.
+This door bottom sweep is well reviewed and affordable.
+It is easily attached with a few small screws that limit the visible impact on the door.
+Be sure to get the right size as it comes in a variety.

 Treatment Number 2: Add another layer to your door

 Ever wondered how to make a soundproof door?
 Well that’s what this treatment basically is.
 By adding some special layers to the door we can really boost its sound rejection.
 The key here is adding mass.

 By adding mass to a surface we can make it harder for sound to pass through it.
 The more dense that a surface is, the better it is at rejecting sound.
 We can add mass and therefore make a door more dense in a variety of ways.

 We can do this by attaching a piece of medium density fiberboard (MDF) or even better sound deadening fiberboard (available at Home Depot) to our door.